 The latest Square Stand accepts contactless taps and chip cards on its side.

 Alternatively, you can bypass iPad entirely and get the all-in-one POS device called Square Register.
-This comes with a purpose-built tablet screen where you can use Square’s POS software only, without the need for an Android tablet or iPad.
+This comes with a purpose-built tablet screen with Square’s POS software only, so there’s no need for an Android tablet or iPad.
 A small touchscreen card machine is attached to it as well.

 We were impressed with the quality and stylish look of the Square Register bundle.

-Quite a few receipt printers work with the Square system, but some only work via Square Stand in which case you need to use iPad, not Android or Square Register.
+Quite a few receipt printers work with the Square system, but some only work via Square Stand in which case you need to use iPad.

 How does Square compare with other card machines?

-Zettle Reader is arguably the best-known card reader on the market, partly because of its ergonomic design and push-button PIN pad.
-Popular SumUp Air also has a PIN pad, but it is made of flat, touch-sensitive glass that is easy to wipe.
-Square Reader is nevertheless the smallest of them all and comes with the most comprehensive POS app.
+Of the app-paired readers, the stylish SumUp Solo Lite has a touch-sensitive PIN pad on flat glass that’s easy to wipe.
+But Square Reader is nevertheless the smallest of them all and connects with the most comprehensive POS app.

-As for standalone card machines, Zettle Terminal is the smallest with (simple) POS software built in – but it is pricier than Square Terminal if you opt for the model with a receipt printer or barcode scanner.
-That said, Square Terminal only works with WiFi so cannot be used on the go through a mobile network.
-SumUp Solo is cheaper than either of these card machines, but too basic for some merchants.
+As for standalone card machines, PayPal Terminal is the smallest with (simple) POS software built in – but it’s pricier than Square Terminal if you opt for the model with a receipt printer or barcode scanner.
+But Square Terminal only works with WiFi so cannot be used on the go through a mobile network.

-If you’re planning to sell online or over the phone without a subscription, Square trumps the alternatives.
+If you’re planning on selling online or over the phone without a subscription, Square trumps the alternatives.
 We have simply not seen a better virtual terminal or payment link features more extensive than Square’s at no monthly cost.
 You also get a free online store, QR codes and keyed card entry in the app.

 All Square merchants have free access to: